 - First, the wine is poured into a decanter.

 - Next, the empty bottle undergoes a quick cleaning process.

-- Finally, the wine is poured back into the now clean bottle.
+- Finally, the wine is poured back into the now-clean bottle.

 - To aerate a wine quickly.
 Proper aeration needs some time.
 Depending on the type of wine, it takes between a couple of minutes and multiple hours (see the list below for details).
-If you’re in a hurry, double decanting can fasten this process.
+If you are in a hurry, double decanting can fasten this process.
 When pouring wine into a decanter and back into the bottle, you expose it to a double serving of oxygen.
 As a result, it will open up and release its aromas faster.

 - To serve the wine from the bottle.
 Double decanting allows you to present the aerated wine in the original bottle instead of a decanter.
 Especially wine lovers will appreciate having a look at the bottle label before taking a sip.

 - To transport aerated wine safely.
 If you want to bring a good bottle of wine to a friend’s house or a picnic in the park, you are facing a problem: You cannot transport it in a decanter, but you might lack the time or tools to aerate it on the spot.
 Double decanting solves that problem: You can aerate it properly at home, fill it back into the bottle, and then carry it safely to the party.